 Answer a question

 Philosophy graduates and teachers are invited to contribute their expertise.
-If you would like to help, you are welcome to submit your response to any of the questions or answers posted on the current Answer page.
-You can submit your answer by clicking the Answer button above.
+If you would like to help, you are welcome to email your response to any of the questions posted on the Questions page to email@example.com.

-The latest questions are distributed to members of the Ask a Philosopher panel.
+The latest questions are also distributed by email to members of the Ask a Philosopher panel.
 If you would like to join the panel, please email firstname.lastname@example.org, including a brief CV and statement of your academic qualifications.